Kissock: How I went from breaking Rooney Everton record to driving cab

-In 2006, John-Paul Kissock broke Wayne Rooney’s record to become the youngest Everton player to appear in the club’s reserve team, and his career looked to be on the same trajectory as the former England captain.
+In 2006, John-Paul Kissock broke Wayne Rooney’s record to become the youngest Everton player to appear in the club’s reserve team, and his career looked to be on the same trajectory as the former England star.

 Yet three years later, the native Liverpudlian was driving a taxi for a living, having been let go by his beloved Everton.